Orchids and Ermine: Plot

-In New York City, flapper Pink Watson works as atelephone operator at a cement factory and dreams of marrying rich.
+In New York City, flapper Pink Watson works as a telephone operator at a cement factory and dreams of marrying rich.
 Her constant daydreaming of wealth annoys her fellow workers, and ruins the heart of one of her worshipping colleagues.
 Instead, she interviews at the De Luxe Hotel on Fifth Avenue for the job of hotel switchboard operator, and lands the position despite the large number of women soliciting.
 During her first day, she befriends Ermintrude De Vere, and is invited to accompany her on a date with a young millionaire named Mr. Vandergriff, who is later revealed as a scheming chauffeur at Long Island.
 Jenkins' boss, an old millionaire, fires him and tries to flirt with the two girls.
 While gold digger Ermintrude is flattered by his attention, Pink reacts appalled at the age difference and almost walks home, until a friend in the cement factory's truck picks her up.

 While working the next day, an oil millionaire named Tabor checks in and is immediately set upon by gold-diggers.
 He swaps places with his assistant Hank and poses as a chauffeur.
 Pink falls for Tabor without knowing of his fortunes (even though he never lied to her: it was Ermintrude who convinced Pink that the man introducing himself as Tabor was actually his assistant), while Hank gets in trouble under the identity of his employer by charming Ermintrude.
 Hank quickly learns the backsides of constantly being followed by numerous gold diggers.
 Following his shift, he helps Tabor with the techniques to seduce a lady, because Tabor has fallen in love with Pink.
 These tips do not prove to be helpful, noting that when Hank puts them to test with Pink himself, he gets yelled at.